jorzel/hashnode/cl6qbq7w704jifdnvh9qw30bz.md

 ## Growth mindset
 Mindset is often underestimated as a part of the soft skills family that is not the core of developer activity.
 However, a proper attitude can be crucial for implementing continuous learning ability.
 Carol Dweck in her seminal book [*Mindset: The New Psychology of Success*](https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck/dp/0345472322) claims that a growth mindset is a natural way for the successful knowledge acquisition process.
 Here we have a short comparison between a growth mindset that encourages improvement and a fixed mindset that rather inhibits gathering new skills.
 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1655735406417/8Wkz2cgxK.png align="left")
-A growth mindset can unlock your potential and make your mistakes a part of an improvement process rather than indicators of failure.
+A growth mindset can unlock your potential and make your mistakes a part of an improvement process rather than indicators of a failure.

 ## System and goals
 It is important to have goals that motivate us to improve ourselves.
 However, to be successful in achieving your goals you should place them within some repeatable process.
 On the one hand, writing a blog post can be a goal.
 On the other hand, writing every day